 We noticed that OpcJacker mostly drops (or downloads) and runs additional modules, which are remote access tools — either the NetSupport RAT or a hidden virtual network computing (hVNC) variant.
 We also found a report sharing information on a loader called “Phobos Crypter” (which is actually the same malware as OpcJacker) being used to load the Phobos ransomware.

 As mentioned in the introduction, we observed OpcJacker being distributed through several different campaigns that usually involve fake websites advertising seemingly legitimate software and cryptocurrency-related applications, but are actually hosting malware.
-As these campaigns deliver a few other different malware in addition to OpcJacker, we believe that they are most likely to be different pay-per-install services leveraged by OpcJacker’s operators.
+As these campaigns deliver a few other different malware in addition to OpcJacker, we believe that they are most likely to be different pay-per-instal services leveraged by OpcJacker’s operators.

 In the latest campaign from February 2023, we noticed OpcJacker being distributed via malvertisements geotargeting Iran.
 These malvertisements were linked to a malicious website disguised as a website for a legitimate VPN software.
 The site’s content was copied from the website of a legitimate commercial VPN service — however, the links were modified to link to a compromised website hosting malicious content.

-The malicious website checks the client’s IP address to determine whether the victim uses a VPN service.
+The malicious website cheques the client’s IP address to determine whether the victim uses a VPN service.
 If the IP address is not from a VPN service, it then redirects the victim to the second compromised website to lure them into downloading an archive file containing OpcJacker.
 Note that the attack will not proceed if the intended victim is using a VPN service.

 Furthermore, we also found a bunch of ISO images and RAR/ZIP archives containing modified installers of various pieces of software that all lead to the loading of OpcJacker.
 These installers, which were previously used by other campaigns, were hosted on various hacked WordPress-powered websites or software development platforms like GitHub.
-A possible reason why threat actors favor the use of ISO files is to bypass Mark-of-the-Web warnings.
+A possible reason why threat actors favour the use of ISO files is to bypass Mark-of-the-Web warnings.

 The following are some file name examples we found: